 Registration for the spring semester opens at the end of the month, the Quinnipiac Theatre production is next week, the housing process for rising seniors occurs next month, and the student pub (On the Rocks is open for business) and all students are invited for a night of a restaurant atmosphere with entertainment and great food, run by students – for students!

 We also invite all parents/family members to attend the Parent Academy on Wednesday, October 26 at 7 p.m.
 We will have our partners Hartford HealthCare as our guests.
 The webinar is open to all.
-Sign up now.
+(Registration for this event has passed).

 We at Quinnipiac feel very lucky to have your student as a member of our community.
 If at any time, you have any concerns, feedback or ideas, please feel free to reach out at QUParents@Quinnipiac.edu or to me directly at firstname.lastname@example.org.

 This month's update highlights some of the best things at Quinnipiac, including:

 Five tips on helping your student get involved

 Get in touch with our Student Engagement administrators